pantheon-systems/documentation/source/content/certification/study-guide-cms/chapter-8-extending.md

 ## Chapter Summary

 We have covered a lot in this section!
 We started by getting familiar with Terminus, and you learned how to install the powerful command line interface tool in your laptop.
 Next, you learned about running individual Terminus commands, and then about scripting Terminus using your scripting language of choice (Bash, Python, etc.).
-And finally, you learned about how Terminus can allow you to interact directly with your CMS site, using Drush or WP-CLI commands as a starting point.
+And finally, you learned about how Quicksilver platform hooks can allow you to extend WebOps workflows and integrate external services.
 We have covered a lot in this chapter.
-In the next and final chapter, we will learn about some of Pantheon’s other automation tools: Integrated Composer, Autopilot, and Quicksilver.
+In the next and final chapter, we will learn about some of Pantheon’s other automation tools: Integrated Composer and Autopilot.